mhadam/snowplow.wiki-fork/setup-guide/common/Common-configuration.md

 #### versions

 * `rdb_shredder`: version of the RDB Shredder jar
+* `rdb_loader`: version of the RDB Loader jar
 * `hadoop_elasticsearch`: version of the Hadoop Elasticsearch Sink

-#### download

-This is where we configure the StorageLoader download operation, which downloads the Snowplow event files from Amazon S3 to your local server, ready for loading into your database.

-This setting is needed for Postgres, but not if you are only loading into Redshift
-- you can safely leave it blank.

-You will need to set the `folder` variable to a local directory path - please make sure that:

-* this path exists,
-* is writable by StorageLoader
-* it is empty
-* **PostgreSQL's own `postgres` user must to be able to read every parent directory of the directory specified.
-This is necessary to ensure that PostgreSQL can read the data in the directory, when it comes to ingest it**

 ### monitoring

-This section deals with metadata around the EmrEtlRunner and StorageLoader.
+This section deals with metadata around the EmrEtlRunner and RDB Loader.

 * `tags`: a dictionary of name-value pairs describing the job
 * `logging`: how verbose/chatty the log output from EmrEtlRunner should be.